WINGS-UHM/Web/docs/products/product-pages.md

 ## Course Pages

  Create a new page for each course, such as `course1.md`.
-In the front matter for this page you can set the standard settings, such as your title, subtitle, description (for meta-description), hero_image, as well as the additional course settings such as price, course_code, image, features, and rating.
+In the front matter for this page you can set the standard settings, such as your title, subtitle, description (for meta-description), hero_image, as well as the additional course settings such as semester, course_code, image, features, and rating.

 ```yaml
 title: Course 1 Name